 So how does blow molding exactly work?
-Blow molding is a manufacturing process is which your selected material (in this case, plastic resin), is melted and hollowed out.
+Blow molding is a manufacturing process in which your selected material (in this case, plastic resin), is melted and hollowed out.
 Once hollow, it’s formed into tube of plastic (parison).

 The parison is a tube-like plastic piece that allows compressed air to travel through, pushing the plastic out to match the mold of your designed piece.
 The part is ejected once the plastic is cooled and hardened.
 The part is then trimmed to remove flash and other secondary operators.

 The extrusion blow molding process entails melting the plastic and extruding it into a parison.
 The parison is captured and secured to a cooled aluminum mold where compressed air is injected; inflating the plastic into the shape of a hollow bottle, container or part.
-Many parts constructed by the extrusion blow molding process include most polyethylene or plastic hollow products, bottles, cans, and industrial parts such as drums.
+Many parts constructed by the extrusion blow molding process include most polyethylene or plastic hollow products, custom plastic bottles, cans, and industrial parts such as drums.